Vietnam.vn - Nền tảng quảng bá Việt Nam

 I want to emphasize two things:

-I envision at least four directions:
+I envision at least four possibilities:

 (1) Joint training and research cooperation in key areas such as public health, biotechnology, nuclear science, basic science, responsible artificial intelligence, climate change, clean energy policy.